 One key change that came from PDPM was in the requirements for Minimum Data Set (MDS) Assessment.
 Previously, under RUG-IV, facilities had to assess patients on or around days 5, 14, 30, 60, or 90, depending on the length of their stay.
 PDPM reimbursement, though, shrinks this sequence down to three assessments:

 - Initial Medicare Assessment (required) – This is the most critical assessment for ensuring accurate PDPM reimbursement rates.

 - Interim Payment Assessment or IPA (optional) – This only occurs when a resident experiences a clinical change.

 The Significance of Initial Medicare Assessments

-If the initial Medicare assessment doesn’t depict a resident’s full range of health concerns – from previous surgeries to comorbidities – the facility may end up losing money.
+Initial Medicare assessments can make or break the financial health of a facility.
+If they do not depict a resident’s full range of health concerns – from previous surgeries to comorbidities – the facility may end up losing money.
 SNFs will have an easier time ensuring the initial Medicare assessment accuracy if they gather complete resident profiles during, not after, the pre-admission process.
-We recommend using an integrated referral portal which allows clinical liaisons to accurately represent a resident’s needs from the start.
+We recommend using an integrated referral portal, as this allows clinical liaisons to accurately represent a resident’s needs from the start.

 - Identification Information

 - Hearing, Speech, and Vision